Camila-Ribeiro/My-Cookbook_Milestone-Project/README.md

 ---

 ## Project overview
-My Cookbook application was built using [Python](https://www.python.org/) - programming language, [Flask](https://flask.palletsprojects.com/en/1.1.x/) - which is a Python micro framework and [MongoDB Atlas](https://www.mongodb.com/) - a document-based database.
+My Cookbook was built using [Python](https://www.python.org/) - programming language, [Flask](https://flask.palletsprojects.com/en/1.1.x/) - which is a Python micro framework and [MongoDB Atlas](https://www.mongodb.com/) - a document-based database.

 ## UX

 My Cookbook is an online web application designed for users with interest in gather information about recipes.
-The user can add their own recipes and also edit,update and delete them.
+The user can:
+- Register an account
+- Add their own recipe (by registered user)
+- Edit,update and delete recipes (by registered user)
+- Search recipes (by without an allergen)
+- Search recipes (by diet)
+- Search recipes (by cuisine)
+- Search recipes (by meal type)
+- View recipe details

 The website is simple and structured in a way that is easy to navigate through and find recipes.